Iisalmi: Events

 Iisalmi, even though being a relatively small town, has many cultural events on small and somewhat larger scales.
 One memorable event, of the many, is "Rompepäivät", which translates as "the days of old junk and stuff".
 People gather together bringing various old items, from small sewing needles to old tractors, for everyone to see and many small things to be sold.
 A few old restored cars, trucks, motorcycles and tractors, some of them Finnish-made, are displayed for others to see.
 Here people talk about "good old times" or wonder over "ancient artifacts".
 Sometimes some of the finely restored machines are for sale to anyone interested to buy—of course if they can afford it.

 "Oluset" is a music festival organized each July annually.
 The main sponsor is local brewery company Olvi.
 "Oluset" roughly translates to "a few beers".
-Also a smaller festival, "Limuset" (Little soft drink festival" is organize as well by Olvi.
+Also a smaller festival, "Limuset" ("Little soft drink festival" is organize as well by Olvi.
 "Limuset" is mainly dedicated to kids and young people, and no alcoholic drinks are sold in the area.

 Food

-In the 1980s, each of Savonia's municipalities voted for its own parish dishes.
-Muurinpohjalettu, a thin pancake or crêpe made of wheat and barley, were chosen as the traditional food of Iisalmi.
+In the 1980s, each municipality in Savo voted for its own parish dishes.
+For Iisalmi, the choice was Muurinpohjalettu, a thin pancake or crêpe made of wheat and barley.

 According to the Guinness Book of Records, the world's smallest restaurant, Kuappi, is located in Iisalmi.